Tank1334/Onboarding-Newbies/chapter_00/day_01.md

 ## Challenge?
-- We at 883 like challenges, understaing all this new buzz words is not easy, so you're encouraged to write down every concept [Understanding the Data Landscape](#1-understanding-the-data-landscape) and evaluate at the end of every chapter for 5 minutes which concept it relates to.
+- We at 883 like challenges, understaing all this new buzz words is not easy, so you're encouraged to write down every concept [Understanding the Data Landscape](#1-understanding-the-data-landscape) and evaluate at the end of every chapter for 5 minutes which concept it relates to
 ![Challege Accepted](challenge_accepted.gif)